 Books, microfilm, microfiche, maps, magazines and journals, and access to online subscription databases offer family historians access to both traditional resources as well as online digitized records.
 The Center is an Affiliate Library with the Family History Library in Salt Lake City, Utah allowing researchers access to online digitized records.

 A library card is required to access the subscription databases, but not to use the print materials.
-Non-residents can purchase a guest card for $2.00.
-Computer printouts, microfilm copies, and photocopy charges are $.10.
-Scans to flash drives are free.
+Computer printouts, microfilm copies, and photocopy charges are $.10 for Black and White, $.25 for Color.
+Scans to flash drives or pdf's emailed to your email are free.

 Frequently Asked Questions